kcne/cnit-academy-api/README.md

 | id  | 2       | ID of the program, positive integer |

 Response 200 -> Finished the program \
-Request 404 -> Program not found
+Response 404 -> Program not found

 ## Courses